lare96/asteria-3.0/README.md

 - Maven to manage dependencies *
 - JUnit for unit testing *
 - Log4j2 for usage as the logging framework *
+- Log file for serious errors (in conjunction with log4j2) *
 - Classes like Item, Position, etc. made immutable *
 - Usage of [Guava's service model](https://code.google.com/p/guava-libraries/wiki/ServiceExplained) in place of the Service/ServiceQueue model *
 - Usage of [Guava's stopwatch](http://docs.guava-libraries.googlecode.com/git-history/master/javadoc/com/google/common/base/Stopwatch.html) in place of Asteria's stopwatch (Guava does it better) *